SoftUni-Internal/interactive-content/EN/03-Regex/03-Regular-Expressions-In-JS.md

 ## Checking for matches

-Use `.match()` to check for matches.
-It returns an array, which is easy to iterate.
+Use the `.match()` method to check for matches.
+It returns an array, which can be iterated easily after that.

-In the example we have only two matches.
+In the example, we have only two matches.

 ```js live
 let text = 'Peter: 123 Mark: 456';